 Many thanks to Wikipedia for the above information – www.en.wikipedia.org

-This is a busy site, with delays likely during summer months, so arrive early.
-Tickets can be reserved in advance via online booking.
+This is a busy site, with queues likely during summer months.

 There are 4 tour options:

-All admissions are via the Visitor Centre.
-Visitors are brought to the monuments by shuttle bus.
+Admissions via the Visitor Centre, visitors are brought to the monuments by shuttle bus.